 -

 Be Mindful of Your Surroundings: Pay attention to the location of emergency exits and any potential hazards in your immediate vicinity.
 This will help you evacuate the aircraft quickly and safely in the event of an emergency.
-If you are traveling with children or elderly passengers, ensure that they are also properly secured and aware of the safety procedures.
+If you are traveling with children or elderly passengers, check that they are also properly secured and aware of the safety procedures.

 -